Alxluis/machine-learning-knowledge-pills/reproducible data science/reproducible-data-science.md

     * LICENSE

-The *docs* folder will include tutorials about the transformations suffered by the data from the source to the end results.
-It will also include the results themselves (pictures, etc)
+The *doc* folder will include tutorials about the transformations suffered by the data from the source to the end results.
+It will also include the results themselves (pictures, sphinx, etc)

+The *notebook* folder will contain the notebooks developed for the project.

 The structure inside *src* will depend mostly on your programming language of election.
 It will contain the code for transformation, modeling and result generation.

-In *models* there will be stored the serialized trained models, or the XML-like files needed to perfectly reconstruct a model to be used again.
+In *model* there will be stored the serialized trained models, or the XML-like files needed to perfectly reconstruct a model to be used again.
 In order to avoid confusion, we can distinguish between current models being used and superseded ones (models with worse scores, model using a previous versions of the data, etc).

 In *data* there will be stored the references to all the data used in the project.